 A recurring alert usually means one of three things: the original installer is still present, a startup entry is relaunching the payload, or another malware component is dropping it again.
 Start by deleting the original download and extracted folder.
 Then scan in Safe Mode or run an offline scan, because some persistence mechanisms are easier to remove when the malware is not active.

-Also check whether the alert points to a browser cache, archive, removable drive, or restore point.
-If Defender only detects the file inside a compressed archive that you never opened, deleting the archive may solve the issue.
-If the path points to Startup, AppData, Temp, ProgramData, or Task Scheduler, treat it as post-execution cleanup.
+Use the detection path as the clue.
+If Defender points to a browser cache, archive, removable drive, or restore point, removing that container may solve the alert.
+If the path points to %APPDATA%, %TEMP%, ProgramData, Startup, Task Scheduler, or a Run key, treat it as post-execution cleanup.

 Can I restore Backdoor:Win32/Bladabindi!ml from quarantine?

-No, not unless the software vendor or Microsoft confirms a false positive.
-If the file came from a crack, repack, torrent, unknown mirror, or game mod, restoring it is the risky choice.
+No, not unless the file came from a trusted source and Microsoft or the software vendor confirms a false positive.
+If it came from a crack, repack, torrent, game mod, unknown mirror, or email attachment, restoring it is the risky choice.

 Does the !ml suffix mean it is only a machine-learning mistake?